PAMinerva/paminerva.github.io/docs/LearnDirectX/00-Introduction-and-Prerequisites.md

 ## 2.3 - Software

 The complete set of DirectX 12 Ultimate features is available starting from Windows 10, version 2004, so you need to upgrade your OS at least to this version, if necessary.<br>
-Visual Studio is required to open the projects and compile the samples (and, of course, to create new ones).
+Visual Studio is required to open the projects and compile the samples presented in this tutorial series (of course, you also need Visual Studio to create new DirectX applications).
 Make sure to install the latest Windows 10 SDK (10.0.19041.0 or higher) and update the drivers of your graphics card to the latest version.

 <br>